| Read Time: 7 minutes | Estate Planning

 An affidavit of heirship can also be helpful when four years have passed since the decedent’s death and probate is no longer an option.

-Who Can Fill Out an Affidavit of Heirship?
+Who Can Fill Out an Affidavit of Heirship in Texas?

 The Texas affidavit of heirship form must be filled out and filed on behalf of a decedent’s heir and can not be completed by the heir.